kmorel/kmorel.github.io/content/posts/diy-spin-art.md

 I'm all about no effort.
 Except, alas, the spin art kit was long gone.

-Well, that's just quiter talk.
+Well, that's just quitter talk.
 Just because you don't have a spin art kit doesn't mean you can't do spin art.

 # Chuck it Up to Bad Planning